shepherd92/personal_website/content/publication/poisson_fixed_degree/index.md

 # publication_short: "Physica A"

-abstract: We present a process-level Poisson-approximation result for the degree-k vertices in a high-density weighted random connection model with preferential-attachment kernel in the unit volume.
+abstract: We present a process-level Poisson-approximation result for the degree-k vertices in a high-density weighted random connection model with preferential-attachment kernel in a finite-volume Borel set.
 Our main focus lies on the impact of the left tails of the weight distribution for which we establish general criteria based on their small-weight quantiles.
-To illustrate that our abstract conditions are broadly applicable, we verify them for weight distributions with polynomial and stretched exponential left tails.
+To illustrate that our conditions are broadly applicable, we verify them for weight distributions with polynomial and stretched exponential left tails.
 The proofs rest on truncation arguments and a recently established quantitative Poisson approximation result for functionals of Poisson point processes.

 # summary: An optional shortened abstract.

 tags:
+- Poisson approximation
 - scale-free network
-- Poisson point process
 - inhomogeneous random connection model
-- Poisson approximation
+- weighted random connection model
 - connectivity

 featured: true